 3) In the Control Panel of your domain account search for a section called DNS settings or Server address.
-You should have a choice of changing either A host or CNAME record.
+You should have a choice of setting A and CNAME type record.
 These records define what web-server will be hosting your site.
 In our case it will have to be the hotglue.me server.

-OR If you are changing CNAME record use hotglue.me hostname as the target.
+or If you want to assign a sub-domain (i.e. portfolio.mysite.me) Change CNAME record use hotglue.me hostname as the target.

-5) After you have made changes to your DNS settings you might have to wait for a few hours for this change to apply.
+5) After you have made change to your DNS settings you might have to wait for a few hours for this change to apply.

 7) Viola!
 Once you have successfully linked your domain addtess to your Hotglue.me account your page will be accessible by both addresses.